vheikkiniemi/BasicsOfWebDevelopment2025S/Materials/Lecture-B.md

-# 🌐 HTML Basics & Azure Static Web Apps
+# 🌐 Publishing Web Pages with Azure Static Web Apps

 > [!NOTE]
 > The material was created with the help of ChatGPT and Copilot.